-The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.
+The classification depends on the entity's business model for managing the financial assets and the contractual terms

 For assets measured at fair value, gains and losses will either be recorded in profit or loss or other comprehensive income.
 For investments in equity instruments, this will depend on whether the Group has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income (FVOCI).